 When to Get Help From a Mental Health Professional

 Accessing mental health support from a therapist becomes important when you find that you are not coping well in your everyday life.
 Perhaps you may feel depressed or have difficulty maintaining your daily routines with respect to work, family, and social lives.
-Contact your doctor if you would like a referral to a mental health professional like a psychologist or psychiatrist.

-Alternatively, finding a virtual counselor near you by searching an online directory is a good place to start when choosing a therapist.
 If you have suicidal thoughts, a plan to harm yourself, and/or feel you are at risk of self-harm, please seek help immediately by calling 9-1-1 or going to your nearest emergency room.
 For non-emergency urgent emotional support, call or text a crisis phone line in your country, province, or state.

 Similarly, peer support is also valuable in its own right.
-Hearing directly what worked and didn’t work well for another person who has the same type and/or stage of cancer can be extremely helpful.1
+Hearing directly what worked and didn’t work well for another person who has the same type and/or stage of cancer can be extremely helpful.1 An online support group can be a great option for people dealing with health issues that make it harder to get out of the house.

 Meaning Therapy

 Meaning therapy is a helpful therapeutic modality that may be useful for cancer patients.
-The meaning therapy approach involves thinking about one’s true value and worth, maintaining a present and future focused mindset as well as a positive approach, and building a sense of purpose and fulfillment by considering what is going well, what you would like to achieve, and where you are currently at in your journey.2
+The meaning therapy approach involves thinking about one’s true value and worth, maintaining a present and future focused mindset as well as a positive approach, and building a sense of purpose and fulfillment by considering what is going well, what you would like to achieve, and where you are currently at in your journey.3

 It also involves considering what your future ideal self would think or how you would tackle a challenge step by step to help you get past your feelings of overwhelm.
-Similarly, using positive self-statements, and practicing gratitude and mindfulness are all components of this therapeutic approach.2
+Similarly, using positive self-statements, and practicing gratitude and mindfulness are all components of this therapeutic approach.3

 Cohan shares, “A diagnosis of cancer can be a chance to try to understand the greater purpose or reason behind one’s life.
 This search for meaning can often lead to a greater understanding of yourself and others and clarify for you what really matters.
 People report feeling a greater sense of inner peace and satisfaction with life.”